Fare compliance and fines

 Fines and cautions

-If Authorised Officers or Police detect that you have committed an offence, they may issue a fine of $200 (Maximum $550).
+If you commit an offence, Authorised Officers or Police may issue a fine of $200 (up to a maximum of $550).

-Depending on the circumstances, you may be issued an official caution instead of a fine.
-While an official caution does not require the payment of a fine, your details will be recorded and if you are found committing another offence in the future, a fine may be issued.
+- Depending on the situation, you may receive an official caution instead of a fine.
+A caution does not carry a fine but will be recorded.
+If you commit another offence, you may receive a fine.

 Pay your fine before the due date to avoid an additional overdue fee of $65 (for an adult) or $25 (for a minor under 18).